gahvs/gahvs/README.md

 **gahvs/gahvs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 - :school: I'm currently studying at the [Universidade Estadual de Montes Claros](https://unimontes.br/)
-- 🔭 I’m currently working on NM Way Project (private repo :wink:)
+- 🔭 I’m currently working on NM Way Project
 - :chart_with_downwards_trend: I’m currently learning Multiobjective optimization
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/gabriel-abreu-35179a160) or +55 038 988604430